Nonprogrammable VP Shunt: Information for Children, Teens, and Young Adults

 • A one-way valve and reservoir that controls the flow of CSF.

 • A short catheter (thin, flexible tube) that drains the CSF from your brain.
-It’s attached to the valve and can be placed in the front, back, or side of your head.
+It’s attached to the valve.
+It can be placed in the front, back, or side of your head.

 • A long catheter that moves the CSF into your abdomen.
-It’s attached to the valve and tunneled under your skin, behind your ear, down your neck, and into your abdomen.
+It’s attached to the valve.
+It’s placed under your skin, behind your ear, down your neck, and into your abdomen.

 As the VP shunt drains extra CSF and lowers the pressure in your brain, it may relieve your symptoms.
 Some symptoms will go away right after your surgery.
 Others will go away more slowly, sometimes over a few weeks.